Bringing mindfulness into schools transforms learning while empowering children with life skills to break cycles of poverty, violence and despair.

-Before Inner Explorer, mindfulness programs for the classroom fell into two models: live practitioners facilitating classroom sessions, or training programs for the teachers to facilitate classroom programs.
-Although both models work, they are difficult to sustain due to cost and staff turnover.
-As a result, a 5- to 10-minute daily practice — a critical element of the program’s success — is almost always abandoned once the ‘trainer’ leaves because classroom teachers and students are often uncomfortable narrating this practice each day.
+Before Inner Explorer, the majority of mindfulness programs for the classroom fell into two models: Outside trainers delivering the training to students, or existing classroom teachers becoming proficient so they could deliver the training directly.
+Although both models work, they can be difficult to sustain due to cost, scheduling conflicts, training time and staff turnover.
+As a result, a 5- to 10-minute daily practice — a critical element of the program’s success — is almost always abandoned once the ‘trainer’ leaves because classroom teachers and students are often uncomfortable leading this length of practice themselves.

 Inner Explorer has grown quickly — from 3 to 3,100 schools serving more than 800,000 students — because it makes daily mindfulness practice easy and accessible to every classroom and every family.
-We developed a sequence of audio-guided practices that ‘teach’ students and teachers simultaneously as they listen together.
-It’s simple for teachers to implement because they can simply log in and press the play button.
+It can support the teacher training model above, since the sequence of audio-guided practices ‘teach’ students and teachers simultaneously as they listen together.
+It’s simple for teachers to implement because they can easily log in and press the ‘play’ button.
 It requires no training or changes to the planned curriculum.
-Families can even listen at home or work on the same practice that their child listens to in school.
+Families can even listen at home or work to the same practice that their child hears in school.

 Our goal was to make sure that teachers had everything they needed to bring daily mindfulness into the classroom as soon as possible.

 Our solution was simple in concept but took a great deal of development to bring it to life.